-Student Leadership Programs (SLP) fosters ethical leadership and offers a wide range of opportunities that develop students' leadership, personal and communication skills and prepares them for a lifelong commitment to leadership and citizenship.
-Student Leadership

-Programs offers various leadership enrichment programs.
-SLP engages students in local, regional and international conferences and Model United Nations programs that aid in the development of character, public speaking skills, confidence, mindset and overall leadership capabilities.
+Student Leadership Programs (SLP) fosters a wide range of opportunities for students to develop their leadership, personal and communication skills and prepares them for a lifelong commitment to leadership and good citizenship.
+SLP engages students in local, regional and international conferences and Model United Nations simulations that aid in the development of character, public speaking skills, confidence, mindset and overall leadership capabilities.
+Students can choose to get involved in programs such as the Peer Leaders Program, Emerging Leaders Program, Women's Leadership and Enrichment Program, and the Youth Leadership Training Program.
+They can also can participate in the AUS Student Lecture Series and attend workshops under the Student Training and Workshop Series.

-Student Leadership Programs is located in the Student Center, First Floor, A249, A250 and A239.
-For more information visit www.aus.edu/leadership-program, email osaslp@aus.edu or call 515 4772.
+For more information, visit offices A248, A249 and A250 in the Student Center, go to www.aus.edu/leadership-program, email osaslp@aus.edu or call 515 4771.